 Why take an externship?

 The law school recognizes its obligation to train graduates to be fully prepared to practice law.
 Externships provide an opportunity to develop lawyering skills through participation in activities such as: legal research and writing, client interviewing and counseling, factual investigation, development and implementation of case theory and strategy, negotiation, mediation, litigation skills and other forms of advocacy.
+Additionally, externships can be used to fulfill the 6 experiential learning credits required for graduation.

 How do I know which externship placements are available?